-

 2. Misquotation from the decision of the Supreme Court.

-What the Government of Japan has done and what it has not done
+What the Government of Japan has done and what it has not done1.
+The Review of CEDAW on the Fourth and Fifth Report of the Government of Japan (July 8, 2003)

 Expert Ms. Khan (from Bangladesh) mentioned that some politicians had appeared to have made sarcastic comments about that subject, and asked the government of Japan what steps had been taken to raise policy makers’ awareness of the Basic Plan for Gender Equality.